fangq/mcxcl/README.txt

-1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate 30.0 30.0 0.0 1      # source position (in grid unit), the last num sets srcfrom0 (-z) 0 0 1                # initial directional vector
+1000000              # total photon, use -n to overwrite in the command line 29012392             # RNG seed, negative to generate 30.0 30.0 0.0 1      # source position (in grid unit), the last num (optional) sets srcfrom0 (-z) 0 0 1 0               # initial directional vector, 4th number is the focal-length, 0 for collimated beam, nan for isotropic
 0.e+00 1.e-09 1.e-10 # time-gates(s): start, end, step
-semi60x60x60.bin     # volume ('unsigned char' format)
-1 60 1 60            # x voxel size in mm (isotropic only), dim, start/end indices
+semi60x60x60.bin     # volume ('unsigned char' binary format) 1 60 1 60            # x voxel size in mm (isotropic only), dim, start/end indices
 1 60 1 60            # y voxel size, must be same as x, dim, start/end indices
 1 60 1 60            # y voxel size, must be same as x, dim, start/end indices
 1                    # num of media
 1.010101 0.01 0.005 1.37  # scat. mus (1/mm), g, mua (1/mm), n
-4       1.0          # detector number and default radius (in grid unit) 30.0  20.0  0.0  2.0 # detector 1 position (real numbers in grid unit) and radius if different
+4       1.0          # detector number and default radius (in grid unit) 30.0  20.0  0.0  2.0 # detector 1 position (real numbers in grid unit) and individual radius (optional)
-30.0  40.0  0.0      # ..., if radius is ignored, MCX will use the default radius
+30.0  40.0  0.0      # ..., if individual radius is ignored, MCX will use the default radius
 20.0  30.0  0.0      #
 40.0  30.0  0.0      #
+pencil               # source type (optional)
+0 0 0 0              # parameters (4 floats) for the selected source
+0 0 0 0              # additional source parameters

 Note that the scattering coefficient mus=musp/(1-g).